 Beth has been the Board Chair of the Copenhagen International School U.S. Foundation since 2016 and was a Board Member of the Copenhagen International School prior to that.
 She has held various positions within her community: leading fundraising efforts and serving as president of various philanthropic organizations, including supporting afterschool programs at the Ronald McDonald House of New York City.
 Earlier in her career, Beth held manufacturing management positions with Frito-Lay and Kraft General Foods.

-Recently retired, Joe has served as the Engineering Manager at Sunday River Resort for the last thirty years.
-He is active in the community serving on the Mahoosuc Land Trust Board and previously the Newry Planning Board and the Board of the Androscoggin River Watershed Council.
+Joe is and has been the Engineering Manager at Sunday River Resort for the last thirty years.
+He is active in the community serving on the Mahoosuc Land Trust Board the Board of the Androscoggin River Watershed Council and previously the Newry Planning Board.

 With more than 30 years of ski industry and management experience, Dana Bullen currently serves as the President and General Manager of Sunday River.
 An inductee into the Maine Sports Hall of Fame in 2017 for his many contributions to the state’s ski industry, Dana has spent his career not only growing the resort, but also fostering a positive and philanthropic relationship with the region surrounding Sunday River through the Sunday River Community Fund.